 Taking care of feeder insects properly is very important for offering the best insects to feed bearded dragons.
 Supply a high quality food to gut load the insects, such as Repashy SuperLoad (Amazon).
 Feeding the feeder insects a high quality food before offering them to a bearded dragon ensures the insects are as nutritious as possible.

 Usually most worms come in a container with proper bedding and/or food.
 For a more complete food source, add Repashy SuperLoad to the container for mealworms, wax worms, Phoenix worms, and earthworms.
-Silkworms generally need a food source based on Mulberry leaves (Amazon) – their main food source.
+Mulberry leaves (Amazon) are the main food source of silkworms.

 Feeder insects need to be dusted with a quality calcium powder before being offered to the bearded dragon.
 Repashy Calcium Plus (Amazon) is a highly recommended calcium supplement.
 For more information on the vitamin and mineral needs of bearded dragons, please read – Vitamins and Minerals for a Bearded Dragon.